Subj: Reforming

 poverty" without looking at how many people die in the interim.

-This seems to me the worst flaw in simple economic analysis (Deininger, Dollar)
+This seems to me the worst flaw in simple economic analysis (Deininger, Dollar) - if the poorest die, the income figures

 So my question is this: even if cost-benefit analysis often focuses on narrow